plexoio/morada/README.md

 - For the educational parts on the main page, we followed an alternation from right to left and kept the law of thirds for the section at hand and content display.

-- For the Marketplace and Learn sections, we used the same layout, lists and sublists, as seen from the Skeleton.
+- For the Marketplace and Learn sections, we used the same layout, lists, and sublists as seen from the Skeleton.

 ### Fonts